alvindcaesar/dead-simple-maintenance-mode/readme.txt

 2. Go to Tools > Dead Simple Maintenance Mode and configure the options.

 == Changelog ==

+= 1.0.1, December 14, 2022 =
+* Fix any compatibility issues on latest WordPress version

 = 1.0.0, November 25, 2022 =
 * Initial release